na-na-hi/renget/archive/pcrgjpstartguide.md

 **New Years Homare** - Excellent multi-target magic damage dealer that has yet to receive a Unique Equip, so she can only get better next year.
 Good in Arena, too.
 **Liberator(Sex) Nozomi**  - Similar to S.Saren where she gives a ton of TP to physical units only, so they can use UBs very early.
 For physical, better in the sense that she has debuffs and can give more TP outside of just the first time - But at a heavily reduce amount.
 Amazing in CB.
 **Creditta** - Excellent debuffer/support physical multi-target ranged unit.
 She has heals, TP restoration, P.Def debuff and okay damage and generally finds her way into CB when Multi-target physical does well.
-**Warlock Djeeta** - Proven to be a useful magic team unit since her April release, her TP restore/debuff and buffs.A colab unit as well, so may not repeat once a year.
+**Warlock Djeeta** - Proven to be a useful magic team unit since her April release, her TP restore/debuff and buffs.
+A colab unit as well, so may not repeat once a year like Im@s - But no confirmation on that.
 **Christmas Christina** - This is only because she gives regular Christina +3 TP Boost from bond stories, the unit herself is useless until she receives a 6 star.
 Not having the +3 TP Boost has varying degrees of impact on CB comps.
 This can range from no impact, to losing out on a decent chunk of damage, to being completely unable to run a particular timeline at all.

 ### Arena